-On top of this, you need to make sure you have the right landlord insurance for the property to protect you from damages, liability claims and lost rent.
+On top of this, you need to make sure you have the right landlord insurance for the property to protect you from damages, liability claims, and lost rent.

 It’s also well worth ensuring your tenants have renters insurance.
 It is worth mentioning that rental homes cost more to insure.
 According to the Insurance Information Institute, the landlord’s insurance premium is around 25% more than with the homeowner’s insurance.

 There are various legal fees associated with running a rental property.
-From getting your lease document created a to forming an LLC. plus you will likely want to consult with a qualified attorney at times.
+From getting your lease document created to forming an LLC. plus you will likely want to consult with a qualified attorney at times.

 Hiring a good attorney is far from cheap, so make sure to have some budget saved up specifically for this cause.
-In addition to legal expenses, landlords will have to pay for administrative costs related to potential tenants, running their credit history and checking references.
+In addition to legal expenses, landlords will have to pay for administrative costs related to potential tenants, running their credit history, and checking references.

 One of the major expenses that cause issues for landlords is surprise maintenance expenses.

-This is why it’s immensely important to stay on top of maintenance requests to stop minor issues developing into large and overly costly problems.
+This is why it’s immensely important to stay on top of maintenance requests to stop minor issues from developing into large and overly costly problems.

 It’s worth setting aside a sum of money to make sure you have the funds to deal with maintenance issues promptly.